 Shape the future, join the ASP Council

-The 2024 Australian Society for Parasitology Annual General Meeting took place on Wednesday 28th August 2024 at 445pm (NZST) at The University of Auckland, New Zealand and online by Zoom.
-The agenda, minutes and reports for ASP meetings are available on WildApricot / members / resources section.
+The 2025 Australian Society for Parasitology Annual General Meeting will take place on Wednesday July 2, 2025 at 5:00pm (AEST) at Melbourne Connect 700 Swanston St, Carlton VIC 3053 and online by Zoom.
+The agenda, minutes and reports for ASP meetings will be available on WildApricot / members / resources section.
 To access them please login to your Wildapricot account and check the members resources or email the Secretary (secretary@parasite.org.au).

 • receiving the Society’s financial statement, and audit report, for the last reportable financial year;